datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ### `plt` pyplot versus object based matplotlib

-Consider the following example data:
+Matplotlib integrates nicely with the `numpy` package and can use numpy arrays as input of the available plot functions.
+Consider the following example data, created with `numpy`:

 ~~~
 import numpy